Places to Visit in Bordeaux – Your Total Travel Guide to the City of Art and History!

-The Chatrons are the place where English, Irish and Dutch lived when they arrived to Bordeaux to trade wine.
-The locals wouldn’t want them in the centre of the city so they moved to this place.
+The Chatrons are the place where English, Irish and Dutch lived when they arrived in Bordeaux to trade wine.
+The locals wouldn’t want them in the center of the city so they moved to this place.
 This part of the city has a bohemian and artistic vibe.
 Don’t forget to visit the antique shops, especially the ones in Rue Notre Dame.

 8. Palais Gallien

 Close to the city center, this is the most ancient Gallo-Roman vestige in Bordeaux.
 It’s an amphitheater that has several arches and wall remnants incorporated into surrounding houses.
 This place had space for 20,000 spectators to watch the games.
 It was also said that during the 17th century this was a place where witches gathered.

 There are several beautiful gardens you can visit in Bordeaux, we recommend these ones:

 - Botanical Garden: located near the bank of the Garonne it has 6 sections so you can discover the flora of Bordeaux.
 Entry cost: 4 €

 - Public Garden: 11 hectares of grass, trees, flowers, and plants.
 Visit it with children since it has a great playground and a puppet show.

 - Floral Park: 33 hectares full of beautiful landscapes full of flowers.
 Don’t miss the 5,000 m2 rose garden.